Beneficiaries of the Bert Jansch Foundation Award

 Alice Western

-Goldsmiths, University of London: For Working and Waulking Music in the Scottish Outer Hebrides
+Goldsmiths, University of London: for Working and Waulking Music in the Scottish Outer Hebrides

 -